 - Make sure that all electrical wires, switches, outlets and junction boxes are located five feet or more away from water (as required by the NEC)

 - Install GFCIs on underwater lighting circuits, pumps and electrical equipment, electrical circuits and receptacles

 - Use battery-operated appliances instead of cord-connected appliances in and around the hot tub

 - Post an emergency plan within clear view of those using the hot tub

 - Make sure that overhead power lines and junction boxes are positioned at a safe distance from the hot tub

 Need help from an experienced electrocution lawyer?

-If you or someone you love is a victim of serious personal injury or death caused by electricity, you can call and speak with Jeff Feldman, perhaps the nation’s most experienced electrocution attorney.
-Jeff has litigated cases involving low hanging power lines and against utility companies in states throughout the country.
-You can call toll free at (800) 548-0043 for a free consultation.
+If you or someone you love is a victim of serious personal injury or death caused by electricity, you can call and speak with Jeff Feldman, arguably the nation’s most experienced electric shock accident and electrocution attorney.
+Jeff has litigated electrocution cases and electric shock injury cases in multiple states for families whose loved ones were injured after electrical accidents that were caused by faulty consumer products, negligence in the building and construction industry, downed or low-hanging overhead power cables, and defective or poorly maintained pool equipment.
+Jeff also consults with injury lawyers throughout the country on electrical accident injury and wrongful death cases involving electricity.
+You can call Jeff toll free at (800) 548-0043 for a free consultation.